 - 11 Dr. Wells Welcomes Your Questions

-- Less pain and discomfort in your neck, shoulders, and back;
+- Reduces discomfort in your neck, shoulders and back

-- Decrease in indentations in the shoulders from bra straps;
+- Eases irritation at the shoulders from bra straps

-Ideal candidates for reduction mammaplasty are women with large, heavy, and disproportionate breasts.
+Ideal candidates for breast reduction are women with disproportionately large and heavy breasts.
 These women are in good health and do not smoke.
 Overall, candidates for breast reduction have realistic expectations for their results.
-Breast reduction may be a good option for you if:

 - You experience back, neck and shoulder pain caused by the weight of your breasts

-- You have indentations or grooving on your shoulders from bra straps supporting heavy, pendulous breasts
+- You have uncomfortable indentations or grooving on your shoulders from straining bra straps

 - You have skin irritation beneath the breast crease